ALDERMAN PAYNE PRIMARY SCHOOL

 equipment on loan to pupils the Headteacher in consultation with the Chair of the Governing Body may decide to make a charge.
 Each incident will be dealt with on its own merit and at their discretion.

-Where the parents of a pupil are in receipt of state benefits which would entitle their child to receive free school meals the Governing Body will consider remitting the cost of board and lodging for any residential activity (classed as an optional extra taking place outside school hours).
+Where the parents of a pupil are in receipt of state benefits which would entitle their child to receive free school meals the Governing Body will consider remitting the cost of board and lodging for any residential activity (classed as an optional extra taking place outside school hours) where school funds allow this.

 Click here for more information.